Movers and SHAKERS

 According to its website, DOPE.x users can transact pseudo-anonymously in under a minute and don't pay any fees or transaction costs.

-DopeCoin supply is limited, with about 117 million in circulation.
+DopeCoin supply is limited, with about 117 million units in circulation.
 It is also a proof-of-stake currency, giving investors a chance to earn 5% in annual interest.
-The currency has a market cap of $323,951 as of August 2021, according to CoinMarketCap.
+The currency has a value in circulation of $299.5k as of September 24, according to Coinbase.

 HempCoin (THC.x) also came into existence in 2014, although its focus is less on individuals using it to buy product.
 Instead, this cryptocurrency is intended for use by the farming industry and medical and recreational dispensaries.
 The THC.x website says its goal is to "help facilitate secure transactional relationships between farmers, distributors, and consumers."

-HempCoin has been used in all areas of agriculture, not just ones involving marijuana.
-As of August 2021, the price for one HempCoin was $0.0102, and its market cap was nearly $2.68 million.
+HempCoin has been used in all areas of agriculture, not just those involving marijuana.
+As of September 24, the price for one HempCoin was $0.0102, and its value in circulation was $2.7m.

 PotCoin (POT.x) launched in January 2014 and was one of the earliest cryptocurrencies for the marijuana industry.
 It was designed to solve banking problems for people looking to transact in legal marijuana.
 Trading of PotCoin is direct between people; there is no exchange or clearinghouse.
 The creators wanted to capitalize on Colorado’s legalization of marijuana and went as far as installing a PotCoin automated teller machine (ATM) at a dispensary in Colorado.